inouejunyalab/Meng_Zhang/annp-gpu-lammps/fe_v2/README.md

-## This is new GPU implementation for ANNP of Fe (references 1 and 2), which has a 12-14% speedup increasing than the previous one, as can be seen from performance test.
-You can compile this into LAMMPS (reference 3) according to the procedures in "fe" file.
+## This is new GPU implementation for ANNP of Fe (References 1, 2, and 3), which has a 12-14% speedup increasing than the previous one, as can be seen from performance test.
+You can compile this into LAMMPS (Reference 4) according to the procedures in "fe" file.

 ## Update:
 1) removed redundant computation of symmetry functions